NickolasEarles/ITSC4230Project2/README.md

 -desroy player and enemies on colision with obj_block
 - make sure the teleport code works (some code was added but disabled for now

+Cheats (inside of obj_healthbar):
+-escape: exit game
+-R: restart game
+-tab: go to next room -- don't use for now as the rooms don't work right yet

 Level 1: